What to do in Case of a Large Scale Chemical/Hazardous Material Emergency

 Do not return to the incident site or leave your house until officials say it is safe.

 Follow decontamination procedures recommended by your local authorities.
-If you believe you have come into contact with the hazardous material, seek an official to get additional information and/or help.
+If you believe you have come into contact with the hazardous material(s), immediately seek additional information and/or help.

 Follow local instructions concerning the safety of food and water.